dtjv/dtjv.github.io/content/posts/a-design-concept-for-a-travel-website.md

 ## Menus

-The current site's navigation is two drop-down menus and a traditional flat menubar.
+The current site's navigation consists of two drop-down menus and a traditional flat menubar.
 One of the drop-down menus is often repeated in expanded form at the top of visited pages - giving the user up to four navigation options.
 The other drop-down menu is three levels deep and at times renders off page with no way to access the hidden menu items.

 From a usability perspective, navigating multi-level drop-downs risks irritating users when their cursor slips off the menu system, sending them back to square